0x00-0x00/SassyKitdi/README.md

 Install gcc-mingw-w64 and Rustup with x86_64-windows-pc-gnu target.

 In src/payloads/sassykitdi there is build.sh and pyit.sh to build the project and scrape the shellcode out of the DLL.
+The big endian reverse address/port should be changed in the source.

-There is also src/socketdump.py which will wait to receive SassyKitdi connections and create a minidump file.
+There is also src/socketdump.py server which will wait to receive SassyKitdi connections and create a minidump file.

 ## Exploit Preambles